SciBorgs/SciGuides/docs/sheets/EnvironmentSetup.md

 I didn't write the [git section](#git).
 I also didn't write several parts of the [VSCode](#visual-studio-code-not-wpilib) and [WPILib](#wpilib) sections.
 Instead, I prompted [Claude](https://claude.ai) to do it for me.

 The moral of this story is that chat bots like Claude and ChatGPT are fantastic resources when used well.
 And getting help with git or command line or installing things are all great uses for AI.

+## Another secret

+While turning this into a website (almost a year after this had been written) I had to go back and fix a whole load of Markdown formatting errors that were made by the AI's.

+The moral of this story is that chat bots like Claude and ChatGPT can mess up sometimes and make it annoying for you somewhere down the road.

 ## FAQ